nirajkharel/AttackingAndDefendingAD/README.md

 - ACLs are vital to security architecture of AD.

-**Get the ACLs associated with the specified object** -` Get-ObjectAcl -SamAccountName student1 -ResolveGUIDs`
+**Get the ACLs associated with the specified object**
+- `Get-ObjectAcl -SamAccountName student1 -ResolveGUIDs`

 **Get the ACLs associated with the specific prefix to be used for search**
 - `Get-ObjectAcl - ADSprefix 'CN=Administrator,CN=Users' -Verbose`